kubernetes/enhancements/keps/sig-docs/1326-third-party-content-in-docs/README.md

 As [hyperkube transitions to third-party maintenance](https://github.com/kubernetes/kubeadm/issues/1889), it's unclear how to handle [hyperkube content in the Kubernetes docs](https://github.com/kubernetes/website/search?q=hyperkube&unscoped_q=hyperkube) or re-point related links.

 ### Implementation Details/Notes/Constraints

+#### Operating system

+Kubernetes supports nodes running either Linux or Microsoft Windows.
+Microsoft Windows is not (yet) open source software.
+Kubernetes docs do not and would not define how to operate Microsoft Windows; it is acceptable to document how to set up Kubernetes on a Windows node.

+Detailed guidance about operating system details not directly related to Kubernetes belongs in vendor or other external documentation, regardless of which operating system is used.

+#### Intent

 This KEP originally included language around considering intent of contributors.
 Because intent is effectively impossible to judge (and because contributions